 The candidate's school director first confirms the eligibility of candidates for promotion in academic rank or tenure and then convenes the school promotion and tenure committee to consider the qualifications of candidates.
+Upon a candidate's dossier submission, the school director verifies that the submission is complete, ready for review by the school committee, and uploads the confidential external evaluator letters, if applicable, which remain inaccessible to the candidate until the final promotion and tenure determination is made.
 The director may be invited, after a majority vote via secret ballot by the members of the committee, to attend promotion and tenure proceedings and provide information.